Dewinter History, Family Crest & Coats of Arms

 Early History of the Dewinter family

-Another 301 words (22 lines of text) covering the years 1190, 1190, 1296, 1633 and 1086 are included under the topic Early Dewinter History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dewinter research.
+Another 151 words (11 lines of text) covering the years 1190, 1190, 1296, 1633, 1086 and 1599 are included under the topic Early Dewinter History in all our PDF Extended History products and printed products wherever possible.

 Dewinter Spelling Variations